 Your earnest money should not be taken lightly.
 By definition: Earnest: resulting from or showing sincere and intense conviction.If you don’t intend to buy, don’t put earnest money on the table.

-Find out more about Real Estate Transactions in Nevada by clicking the link or call Ballen Vegas Real Estate at 702-604-7739.
+Find out more about Real Estate Transactions in Nevada by clicking the link or call Lori Ballen Team at 702-604-7739.